📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 If that’s you — or close to it — your biggest weapon is control.
 The mind that can plan revenge in ten steps can also plan peace. 🧠

-You just have to choose the version that doesn’t end in cuffs. 🔒
+You just have to choose the version that doesn’t end up in cuffs. 🔒

 Use your logic to build systems that stop you from crossing lines.
 Detach, but don’t dehumanize.
 If empathy’s hard, use reason: hurting others always backfires eventually.
 If you can’t feel why it’s wrong, understand why it’s stupid. 💡

-Now, the sociopaths — that’s a different brand of chaos. ⚡
+Now, as for the sociopaths — they are a different brand of chaos. ⚡

 They don’t calculate; they react.